-Later in life, Rich found out that people liked having stories acted out for them.
-He's been onstage in everything from Shakespeare to Damn Yankees to August: Osage County, and starred in the indie feature Ocatilla Flat.
+Later in life, I found out that people liked having stories acted out for them.
+I’ve been onstage in everything from Shakespeare to Damn Yankees to August: Osage County, and starred in the indie feature Ocatilla Flat.
 And now I’m acting out stories in front of a microphone.
 Except for when I’m dodging Tucson drivers on my bicycle, or finding the next great Happy Hour locale.

 For the technologically inclined

-- Rode NT1A Microphone
+Rode NT1A Microphone

-- Onyx Blackjack interface
+Onyx Blackjack interface

-- Studio One and TwistedWave DAW software
+Studio One and TwistedWave DAW software

-- All attached to and running on a Mac
+All attached to and running on a Mac

-- In a super-quiet, super-secret recording studio
+In a super-quiet, super-secret recording studio